 According to some evolutionary biologists, marsupials, like kangaroos, are limited in their possible evolution because they lack the corpus callosum — the dense bundle of neurons connecting the two hemispheres vital to superior intra-brain communication.
 These evolutionary biologists further speculate that Homo sapiens may also have a brain communication problem and that it could lead to our extinction.
-We have very poor communication between our cerebral cortex, our center of higher thinking, and our brain stem, the reptile brain that governs appetites and aggression.
-Anyone that has tried to break a physical addiction discovers how tough it is to get these parts to work together.
+We have poor communication between our cerebral cortex, our center of higher thinking, and our brain stem, the reptile brain that governs appetites and aggression.
+Anyone who has tried to break a physical addiction discovers how tough it is to get these parts to work together.
 Headline news is largely variations on the theme of higher thinking being impotent to restrain territorial aggression and other reptilian drives.

 But there is more in heaven and earth than is dreamt of in the philosophy of neurological materialists and fatalistic observers of human history.
 As William James said, “All that is necessary to disprove the notion that all crows are black is one white crow.”
 If any human being has ever resolved this problem, then the possibility is open for you not to be ruled by your reptilian aspects.
-Free will is more rare and more fragile than some presume, but you have a choice.
+Free will is rarer and more fragile than some presume, but you have a choice.
 Become a white crow.

 Some quotes on addiction:

 “Just cause you got the monkey off your back doesn’t mean the circus has left town.”